Last Updated on April 19, 2023

 3. Health screenings and medical expenses

-The health screenings that your puppy and the parent dogs have done by a breeder can significantly impact the price of a Corgi will cost his owner.
+The health screenings that your puppy and the parent dogs have done by a breeder can be added to its initial purchase fee.

 Good breeders add health guarantees to the buyer, which greatly impacts the price but can save you a lot of money in the long run as you will be assured that your pet is free from any genetic diseases.